alexn0/metadatalang/Article.md

 By the above code, Spring DI should create a bean with the name `helloWorld` by calling the function `helloWorld`/`invoke` with arguments `msg`, `printer`, which were previously created by Spring as well, i.e., the `hellWorld` bean should be created with dependencies injected by Spring DI.

-The next paragraph is devoted to the Cake software pattern, and it is recommended to omit it for most readers since it is a bit of a complicated topic for novices.
+The next paragraph is devoted to the Cake software pattern, and is recommended to be omitted for most readers, at least until we present our variant of the Cake pattern for Kotlin, as it is a bit of a complicated topic for those who have never used the Scala language.

 The main part of the Cake pattern, which originated from Scala, is a registry component, i.e., an interface (with its implementation) with fields keeping dependencies, service objects, and which implements all other abstract components; every one of them (a) contains a field with its own service object, (b) defines their dependencies, other service objects, as provided using the specific syntax of Scala, and (c) contains their own service implementations in its internal classes, so they (these service implementations) can access their service dependencies in the outer classes, i.e., in their components.
 A registry object implements all components, providing implementations for all service interfaces; for that, it can use components' service implementations defined as their internal classes, or, in tests, it can use alternative implementations.
 Our technique can simplify Cake pattern implementation in Kotlin as the following:
 1) A registry interface implements all other abstract components.